llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       *exp* `shared`.
 As noted in the mappings below, Clacc relies on OpenMP implicit data sharing attributes in those cases, and the semantics are the desired OpenACC semantics.
+* Identifying a data attribute as *pre* instead of *imp* only matters for combined constructs.
+Notes:
+    * OpenACC 3.0 sec.
+2.6 "Data Environment" says "Variables with predetermined data attributes may not appear in a data clause that conflicts with that data attribute."
+That is, the difference between *pre* and *imp* is that a variable with a *pre* data attribute is not permitted to have a conflicting *exp* data clause, but a variable with an *imp* data attribute is.
+The definition of "conflicts" is not specified.
+    * OpenACC 3.0 sec.
+2.6.1 "Variables with Predetermined Data
+      Attributes" describes loop control variables and locally declared variables as being *pre* `private` within their contexts.
+It does not describe any other *pre* data attributes.
+    * In the case of locally declared variables:
+        * The only *exp* data clauses that could refer to them would be on directives nested within the scope of the variable declarations, and those cannot expand the visibility of the variables, so conflicts don't seem possible.
+    * In the case of loop control variables:
+        * `acc loop` does not support any data clauses listed in OpenACC 3.0 sec.
+2.7 "Data Clauses".
+Even if we think of *exp* `private` and *exp* `reduction` as data clauses, there's no clarification that those conflict with *pre* `private`.
+		* Even so, it's probably reasonable to assume that `private` generally conflicts with `reduction` on either an `acc loop` or combined construct.
+Under OpenACC 3.0, this conflict is probably the only way to draw a distinction between *pre* and *imp*:
+            * However, as discussed under "Loop Control Variables" below, Clacc does not permit *exp* `reduction` for loop control variables generally.
+This is true whether Clacc considers the loop control variable to be *pre* `private` or *imp* `shared`.
+Thus, this restriction is not derived from *pre*, and so, under Clacc, *pre* has no significance on a standalone `acc loop`.
+            * On a combined construct, a data clause from OpenACC 3.0 sec.
+2.7 "Data Clauses" or a `firstprivate` might be viewed as conflicting with *pre* `private`.
+However, such clauses apply to the effective compute construct while *pre* `private` applies to the effective loop construct, so they could instead be viewed as not conflicting.
+Clacc takes the former view for consistency with its handling of *exp* `private` on a combined construct, as discussed above.
+FIXME:
+              Actually, Clacc takes the later view currently.

 ### Reductions ###